 This planting plan illustrates how we stole more sunny areas for the bees and butterflies by carving out the lawn into an oval, loosing the swing set and replacing that with an arbor bench.

-Saving as much of the mature plants that were there we added hydrangeas, roses, and lots of smaller perennials and ground covers suited to either sun or shade for continual bloom from Spring through frost, edging all in Hakonechloa grass and Ingwersons gerarnium.
+Saving as much of the mature planting that were there we added hydrangeas, roses, and lots of smaller perennials and ground covers suited to either sun or shade for continual bloom from Spring through frost, edging all in Hakonechloa grass and Ingwersons gerarnium.

 The Shade areas under the Maple and Mulberry were given ferns, Aquilegia, Thalictrum, and Epimedium for flowers and motion for the insects.